The 30 Best Online Master’s in Elementary Education Degree Programs

 All graduate students at USM must complete instruction in the Collaborative Institutional Training Initiative (CITI) during their first semester.
 USM uses CITI to ensure the integrity of its programming, and all program participant must complete one of the “Common Courses.”
 These modules typically take 2–5 hours.
 Every master’s candidate at USM must also pass a comprehensive exam.

-USM bases admission on several factors, including the following: a baccalaureate record showing a 3.0 GPA or better for the last 60 credits; GRE, MAT, or Praxis II scores; three letters of recommendation; a personal statement; and a professional resume.
-Teachers need a valid, up-to-date license.
+USM bases admission on several factors, including the following: a bachelor’s record showing a 3.0 GPA or better for the last 60 credits; GRE, MAT, or Praxis II scores; three letters of recommendation; a personal statement; and a professional resume.
+Teachers need a valid, up–to–date license.
 Applicants can apply for sessions beginning in the fall, spring, and summer.
-All distance learners pay in-state tuition at USM.
+All distance learners pay in–state tuition at USM.

 Known for technology and innovation, Nova Southeastern hosts dozens of programs on its virtual campus, including an online master’s in elementary education.
 The 40–credit program emphasizes language, literacy, science, math, and the arts.
 The program also carries accreditation from the prestigious National Council for Accreditation of Teacher Education.
 (NCATE).